When she got back, she was going to kill Stark.

 And whoever put the stupid notes in the middle of nowhere was a fool.
 Did they think they were going to scare the Black Widow?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ReadingBlueWolfWrite a Review